-(4) a.
-Angie is allowed to buy the boat. b. \rightsquigarrow Angie is not required to buy the boat IMPLICATURE
+- (4) a.
+Angie is allowed to buy the boat. - b. \rightarrow Angie is not required to buy the boat

 In Experiment 3, we addressed potential confounds associated with Experiments 1, 2a, and 2b, and compared free choice 'any' to the quantifier 'some'.